PrinsYin/verl/profile-multiturn-scripts/README.md

     worker_1.jsonl
 ```

-# analysis
+# Analysis

-we've provided some scripts to analyze the logs, see script-examples
+We've provided some scripts to analyze the logs.
+Our visualized results are in [script-examples](./script-examples):

-- cdf_per_step.py: Collects all requests from all workers within each step, and plot the cdf of the request duration. ng
+1. `cdf_per_step.py`: Collects all requests from all workers within each step, and plots the CDF of the request duration.

-- overview_duration.py: Plots the rollout and training duration for each step, shows step-to-step timing trends and patterns.
+2. `overview_duration.py`: Plots the rollout and training duration for each step, shows step-to-step timing trends and patterns.

-- per_step_all_workers.py: Analyzes time distribution for each step across all workers, shows load balancing and worker performance variations, identifies the slowest worker per step (critical path analysis), visualizes worker synchronization patterns.
+3. `per_step_all_workers.py`: Analyzes time distribution for each step across all workers, shows load balancing and worker performance variations, identifies the slowest worker per step (critical path analysis), and visualizes worker synchronization patterns.

-- req_analysis_and_cdf.py: workers on the log of a specific worker in a specific step, and plot the cdf of the request duration.
+4. `req_analysis_and_cdf.py`: workers on the log of a specific worker in a specific step, and plot the cdf of the request duration.
-plot the top slowest requests, breaks down individual requests into processing phases and shows detailed phase-by-phase timing breakdown
+plot the top slowest requests, breaks down individual requests into processing phases, and shows detailed phase-by-phase timing breakdown

-- turn_difference.py: plot the average engine call duration of each turn.
+5. `turn_difference.py`: Plot the average engine call duration of each turn.

-- turn_distribution.py: plot the number of turns distribution of each step.
+6. `turn_distribution.py`: plot the number of turns distribution of each step.

--event_persentage_step.py: plot the event persentage of each step.
+7. `event_persentage_step.py`: plot the event time taken in percentage of each step.

-feel free to create your own analysis scripts using AI!

-# A Quick Reproduce to profile
+# A Quick Reproduction to profile

 ```bash
 docker run \